Pop-Ups & Partnerships

 (Documentary Feature, Drama Short, 120 min)

 Whose neighbourhood is it, anyway?
-CANADIAN DOC SPOT Paint It Red from director Eva Cohen shines a (spot)light on just one of the many issues in the continually contentious development and preservation efforts surrounding Vancouver’s historic Chinatown: What happens when a bunch of seniors face evictions and homelessness?
-They fight back!
-Beverly Ho is a young Chinese Canadian dedicated to preserving and continuing Chinese cultural heritage in Vancouver’s Chinatown.
-Can her efforts, along with those of other volunteers in the neighbourhood, succeed?
+Director Eva Cohen shines a (spot)light on one of the many issues in the continually contentious development and preservation efforts surrounding Vancouver’s historic Chinatown.
 A VAFF Best Canadian Feature Award nominee.

 THE WAY CHINATOWN HISTORY IS BEING SHARED